-What Happens After Failing to Make Satisfactory Academic Progress?
+What happens if I fail to keep Satisfactory Academic Progress?

 When you aren’t making satisfactory academic progress (SAP), you aren’t fulfilling the financial aid contract, and you lose any aid you’re receiving through your school or through federal aid programs.
 You’ve also probably lost scholarship aid because scholarship SAP requirements are usually more stringent than a university’s requirements.

 Make sure you understand exactly why you lost your aid.
 You may have failed to meet only one of several requirements.
 Understanding where you went wrong will help you get on the correct path to fix the mistake and get your aid back.

 How do I appeal the loss of my financial aid?

 Some schools allow you to write an appeal letter explaining why you didn’t make SAP.
 These are usually extenuating circumstances, like a death in the family or dealing with a serious illness during your semester.
 Not every school will let you appeal, and even if your school has the process available, your appeal may not succeed.
 You should certainly try if you had a good reason for letting your academic progress slide, but start looking into other options, too.

 If you lost a scholarship, you’re unlikely to get that one back.
 It’s time to start looking into other ways to get the funds you need.
 That may involve applying for other types of aid or even seeking scholarships with different SAP requirements.

 What else can I do if I lose my financial aid?

 Start by making an appointment with the financial aid office.
 Then go see your academic advisor.
 You want to put yourself in good academic standing again as soon as possible so you can file for your student aid again.